0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

 ### Why do rewards keep getting decreased at every checkpoint?

 Actual rewards earned will depend on the actual total locked supply in the network at each checkpoint.
-This is expected to vary significantly as more MATIC tokens get locked in the staking contracts.
+This is expected to vary significantly as more POL tokens get locked in the staking contracts.

 Rewards will be higher, to begin with, and will keep decreasing as the locked supply % goes up.
 This change in locked supply is captured at every checkpoint, and rewards are calculated based on this.